OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       Note since we are not currently using Redux state to get the deep groups, we only need to update the default graphic unit of the impacted groups.
     }

+This is historical as the checks were not slow.
 If this turns out to be expensive and takes time then the second set of checks can be done after all selections are made and when the changes are saved if any meter/group was added.
 This will make it harder for the admin to know the overall impact since they could overlap.
 It may also be the case that the changes from one add will conflict with another change and overlap, be wrong and other potential problems.
 Thus, it would be best to avoid doing this.
 For the first shot, we will do each time, esp. given this only applies to admin edits and not something done all the time.
 This means the change to a group happens as each meter/group is chosen and cancelling means the admin must undo rather than a cancel button.
 If needed, after the initial implementation, a better idea is to cache the compatible units of all groups that contain this group when the check is first done and reuse on subsequent checks.
 Note that setting up the menus should already have all the group info but it needs to be updated per changes and that is similar to this code.
 This assumes OED has not already stored this information.
 There are some notes in the pseudocode about where this might be done but don't need to go into actual code.
+The actual code has Redux copies of the needed state and only puts into global state on save so these issues were all addressed.

 Note that when a group is created or edited, the Redux state must be updated to reflect these changes.